eepy-goddess/libcute/README.md

 copy all files with the .h extention into /usr/include/libcute

 ## Documentation
-Dodumentation is also incomplete, but compress libcute.3 with gzip, then copy the compressed file into /usr/share/man/man3/
+Documentation is also incomplete, but compress libcute.3 with gzip, then copy the compressed file into /usr/share/man/man3/, then execute
+`man libcute` for the man page